apache/druid/docs/do-not-merge.md

 These configs are now deprecated and will be removed in subsequent releases.

 Coordinator is now capable of prioritization and cancellation of items in segment load queues.
 This means that the coordinator now reacts faster to changes in the cluster and makes better segment assignment decisions.

+As part of this change, new metrics are available.
+For more information, see [New segment metrics](#new-segment-metrics).

 [13197](https://github.com/apache/druid/pull/13197)